8 Things You Should Know About the Rasmussen College RN to BSN Online Program

 That’s why the Rasmussen College RN to BSN online program doesn’t require students to spend time sitting through courses teaching material they’ve already mastered.
 This competency-based education (CBE) structure allows students to work at their own pace.
 This means you can quickly complete courses you already have a strong handle on and take your time with trickier subjects.

 Just as a nurse’s knowledge and experience will differ from another’s, so too will their lifestyle needs and financial means.
-To cater to these differences, the program has an added element of flexibility with two different pricing models to choose from.
+To cater to these differences, the program has an added element of flexibility in pricing.

 3. The program can be completed in as few as 12 to 18 months3

 As mentioned above, this RN to BSN online program is offered in a CBE format.
-This cutting-edge approach prioritizes learning over deadlines, allowing students to complete the program in as few as 12 to 18 months.3
+This innovative approach prioritizes learning over deadlines, allowing students to complete the program in as few as 12 to 18 months.2

 This format benefits experienced nurses advancing their education, because you can quickly earn credit for the knowledge and skills you already possess.
 For the areas you may not be as familiar with, you can take your time digesting the learning materials as much as you need to in order to confidently demonstrate the competency.